opennextjs/opennextjs-cloudflare/README.md

 The repository contains two directories:

-- `builder` containing a package that can be used to build Cloudflare workers compatible output from Next.js applications
+- `packages` containing a cloudflare package that can be used to build Cloudflare workers compatible output from Next.js applications
-- `examples` containing Next.js applications that use the above mentioned builder.
+- `examples` containing Next.js applications that use the above mentioned cloudflare.

 ## How to try out/develop in the repository